LTR, Tweed Horizons, Newtown St Boswells, Roxburghshire, Scotland, TD6 0SG

 Address: Seabank Road, Nairn, IV12 4HB

 Royal Durnoch is a championship course ranked 5th in the world and 1st in Scotland by the latest Golf Digest in 2016.
-Located close to the Highland coastline on Scotland’s East, this course is a spectacular place to play and a great place for holiday makers.
+Located close to the Highland coastline on Scotland’s East, this course is a spectacular place to play and a great place for people on vacation.
 The course itself offers incredible views of Dornoch Firth and the crashing waves will form a backdrop to your game.
 A proud member of Highland Golf Links, this course and club is wild, isolated and so much fun!
 The club is semi-private so both visitors can book allocated tee times.

 Address: Golf Rd, Dornoch IV25 3LW

 Muirfield Golf Club in East Lothian is one of the most exclusive places to play.
 It is a privately owned links and is home of The Honourable Company of Edinburgh Golfers, a body that dates all the way back to the 1744.
 The 18 hole golf course is one of the oldest in the world today, Muirfield is a well-known host for major amateur and professional championships, international championships, as well as men and ladies championships.
 To date, the club has hosted 16 Opens Championships and 11 Amateur Championships, and although the club is private, tee times are available when booked in advance.
 For an extravagant self-catering country house in East Lothian, we recommend our featured Georgian mansion, Gilmerton House, which sleeps up to 20 guests.

 5. TURNBERRY GOLF COURSE, AYRSHIRE